UPDATE: Three In Custody In Apparent BB Gun Shooting At Route 17 Shopping Center

 He did say that witnesses reported seeing shots fired.

-The center was placed on lockdown.
-Customers and employees were told to remain inside.
+Cstomers and employees were told to remain inside for a little under 45 minutes before the lockdown was lifted.

-Responders from neighboring towns rushed to the scene, along with tactical responders from Bergen County, including specialized units from the sheriff's and prosecutor's office.
+Responders from neighboring towns rushed to the scene, along with a Bergen County Regional SWAT team, Bergen County sheriff's officers and other tactical responders.

 CHECK BACK FOR MORE DETAILS